pramjoshcyb/dsd-sec-reporter-assignment/README.md

 ## Getting Started

+1. Run `npm install`

-1. Run `npm run start` to host the Express application on `localhost:3200`.
+2. Run `npm run start` to host the application on `localhost:3200`.

-2. Go to [localhost:3200](http://localhost:3200) and check the console to see the Content Security Policy.
+3. Go to [localhost:3200](http://localhost:3200) and check the console to see the Content Security Policy.

 ```markdown
 Refused to load the stylesheet `https://stackpath.bootstrapcdn.com/bootstrap/4.2.1/css/bootstrap.min.css`